verilator/verilator/docs/guide/warnings.rst

    forked process, that was delayed by 20 units of time in this example.
 Thus, there's no viable stack allocation for it.

-   In order to fix it, you can create a local copy of the varible for each process, if you don't intend to share its state outside of those processes.
+   In order to fix it, if the intent is not to share the variable's state outside of the process, then create a local copy of the variable.

-   Eg.:
+   For example:

    .. code-block:: sv
       :linenos: